w01fdev/cambridge-mask-stats/README.md

-if there is no entry in the csv for a day between the start and end date, the time carried is automatically set to 0 for that day. this means that for months that lie between the start and end month <count_d> also counts the days for which the mask was not worn or for which there is no entry in the csv file.
+if there is no entry in the csv for a day between the start and end date, the time carried is automatically set to 0 for that day. this means that for months that lie between the start and end month *count_d* also counts the days for which the mask was not worn or for which there is no entry in the csv file.

+when predicting the end of life of a mask, the average value in minutes for the number of days (standard: 30) passed in the argument *days* for the calculation. if there is no value for one of these days, the value for this day is calculated as 0. the mean value is calculated from all masks worn, not per mask.

+**only 1 mask per day can be recorded!
+Otherwise there is a *ValueError*.**

 ## requirements
 ### python version